saildot4k/saildot4k.github.io/docs/crystal-chips/cc-index.md

     It is best to install apps to MMCE devices using your PC.
 It seems there are bugs such as moving files between mc0/1 and mmmce0/1.
 I hope for updated IRXs or it just may be a limitation to the SIO2 Bus.

+???+ note "USB Exfat"

+    In Progress...Using BDM Assault for Exfat allows Install/Remove but oddly not Run.
+BDM Assault hotswap does work.
+I hope to fix.